logo

 UK workers who love their job 17% StandOut CV / YouGov

-Global workers reporting general job satisfaction 74% Global survey data (StandOut CV)
+Global workers reporting general satisfaction 74% StandOut CV

-Retention uplift from high satisfaction Happy employees stay 7× longer StandOut CV
+Retention uplift from high satisfaction Stay 7× longer StandOut CV

-Annual cost of dissatisfied employees per person ~£2,732 Research estimate
+Cost of dissatisfied employee per year ~£2,732 Research estimate

-Millennials who say meaningful work matters more than salary 72% Research data
+Millennials prioritising meaningful work over salary 72% Research data

 What Actually Drives Career Satisfaction